MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 > [!div class="mx-imgBorder"]
 > ![Resolve errors in the formula bar.](media/studio/pa-studio-formula-bar-3.png)

-Similarly, you'll find help when working with complex functions, nested functions, or when correcting a formula syntax.
+Similarly, you find help when working with complex functions, nested functions, or when correcting a formula syntax.

 For a quick and easy function reference, you can also select the formula dropdown menu.